michaelwro/mwrona-blog/content/posts/gyro-noise-analysis/index.md

         csvwriter.writerow(dataList)
 ```

-### Download My Data File

-The resulting CSV file was about 60MB in size.
-You can download it for yourself [at this link](/post-docs/gyro-noise-analysis/gyrodata_100hz_6hrs.csv).

 ### Allan Deviation Computation

 We will be computing the Allan deviation of gyro angle data in degrees.
 First, I imported the gyro rate data into numpy arrays.
 Then, I converted the raw gyro rate data from `$rad/s$` to `$deg/s$`.
 Next, I Euler integrated the rate data to compute gyro orientation data in `$deg$` by computing the cumulative sum (`numpy.cumsum()`) of the data and multiplying it by the sample period (0.01sec).
 I then passed the gyro angle data to my Allan deviation function and computed the Allan variance in `$deg/s$`.
 Finally, I plotted the data on a log-scale plot.